Zymbit-Docs/docs/content/bootware/getting-started/_index.md

 Start the imager module of zbcli.
 We will run interactively.
 You can also run non-interactively by supplying all necessary parameters on the command line.
 See [zbcli imager](../zbcli/imager) for details.

 All necessary information will be prompted for starting with the output directory and the name of the image file.
 The output directory will be excluded from the image.
-A zi extension will be added to the image name provided.
+A `.zi` extension will be added to the image name provided.

 ```bash
 sudo zbcli imager